They say first impressions last.

 And for real estate properties, that first impression is the curb appeal.

-No matter how gorgeous your home looks inside, if it looks neglected outside, the value of your home in buyers’ minds will drop.
+No matter how gorgeous your home and stable looks inside, if it looks neglected outside, the value of your home in buyers’ minds will drop.

 Properties like Charlottesville equestrian estates usually have big plots of land to take advantage of.
 When your home looks good and well taken care of, buyers will want to learn more.
 In addition, potential buyers of horse farms are usually just as concerned about their horses as they are about themselves.
 They will be looking at the condition of the barns, fencing and pasture in addition to the house.